Climate Justice Campaign

 At Convention 2017 the task force distributed its first educational materials.
 Since then, the AFT has adopted a similar resolution, promising greater climate awareness in AFT local unions and statewide organizations across the United States.

-Below are educational materials you can use in your classrooms and in your unions.
+Find educational materials you can use in your classrooms and in your unions in our Climate Justice Toolkit.